enthru/linhpsdr/README.md

 11) Fix switch tx mode to receiving when changing transmiter
 12) Ignore SOAPY protocol for PA calibration settings (display all bands)

-### TODO for this fork

-1) Add font change setting.
-2) Fix waterfall drag (sometimes it jumps on a wrong freq. can be a GTK issue on Mac OS)
-3) Save receiver settings when closing window.
-4) Pack resources and binary into mac os application.

 ### Development environment

 Development and testing has been run on Ubuntu and Arch Linux.
 If run on early versions there may be a problem with GTK not supporting the gtk_menu_popup_at_pointer function vfo.c.
 For information on MacOS support see [MacOS.md](./MacOS.md).